 make things whole

-Though they hear her no one comes to hold her tight
+Though they hear him no one comes to hold him tight

 No one makes it right, or reunites